CMHayden/Learning/C#/readme.md

 The programmer can define own custom attributes to attach meta-data such as information about code changes.

+## Parallel Programming with C#

+Parallel programming is the use of multiple resources, in this case, processors, to solve a problem.
+This type of programming takes a problem, breaks it down into a series of smaller steps, delivers instructions, and processors execute the solutions at the same time.

+C# provides several mechanisms for parallel programming:

+### Explicit threads

+Explicit threads with synchronisation via locks, critical regions etc. The user gets full control over the parallel code.
+However, orchestrating the parallel threads is tricky and error prone due to race conditions, deadlocks, etc. This technique requires a shared-memory model.

+### Explicit threads with a message-passing library:

+Threads communicate by explicitly sending messages, with data required/produced, between workstations.
+Parallel code can run on a distributed-memory architecture, eg, a network of workstations.
+The programmer has to write code for unserialising the data that is sent between machines.

+### TL;DR:

+The preferred, high-level way of coding parallel computation in C# is through parallel patterns, an instance of design patterns.

+Parallel patterns capture common patterns of parallel computation.
+Two main classes of parallelism exist:

+* Data parallelism which is implemented through parallel for/foreach loops.

+* Task parallelism, which is implemented through parallel method invocation.

+Tuning the parallel performance often requires code restructuring (thresholding).

 ---

 ## Sources of Information